When does an old iPhone become unsafe to use?

 WebKit vulnerabilities affect all iOS browsers

 Some vulnerabilities that Apple patches in its security updates involve WebKit, the rendering engine used by the Safari Web browser.
-In fact, as of iOS 16, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
-(This may change beginning with iOS 17, if Apple is forced to allow third-party app stores.)
+In fact, as of early 2024, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
+(Technically, the EU is exempt from that restriction, but developers have not yet exercised the option to distribute non-WebKit versions of their browsers for iPhone or iPad.)

 Apple’s patching policy provides a false sense of security

 Apple regularly issues security updates for the current operating systems of all its devices.
-They occasionally issue security updates for the previous versions of their operating systems, but it’s important to be aware that these updates don’t always patch all vulnerabilities.
-(In some cases, some vulnerabilities patched in today’s operating system might not have existed in last year’s operating system, but in other cases, Apple simply chooses not to back-port a patch.)
+They occasionally issue security updates for the previous versions of their operating systems, but it’s important to be aware that updates for older Apple OS versions don’t patch all vulnerabilities.
+(In certain cases, some vulnerabilities patched in today’s operating system might not have existed in last year’s operating system, but perhaps more often than not, Apple simply chooses not to back-port a patch.)

 Unfortunately, Apple doesn’t make this transparent to users.
-If you’re still using an iPhone 7 today, for example, your device cannot run iOS 16—but you’re still getting security updates pushed to your device for iOS 15.
-Unless you read The Mac Security Blog, you’re probably blissfully aware that iOS 15 isn’t fully patched, which means it’s much less safe to use than iOS 16.
-As just one recent example, iOS 16 recently got Rapid Security Response updates for two actively exploited vulnerabilities, weeks before iOS 15 got those same vulnerabilities patched.
-And then when iOS 15 eventually got those patches, iOS 15 got less than half as many security fixes as iOS 16’s corresponding update.
+If you’re still using an iPhone 8 or X today, for example, your device cannot run iOS 18—but you may recall getting an iOS 16 update pushed to your device a few months ago.
+Unless you read The Mac Security Blog, you’re probably unaware that iOS 16 isn’t fully patched, which means it’s much less safe to use than iOS 18.
+Dozens of vulnerabilities currently remain unpatched for iOS 16.
+(And, in case you’re wondering, iOS 17 isn’t far behind.
+All devices that are compatible with iOS 17 can—and should—be upgraded to iOS 18.)

 Put more bluntly, Apple gives a false sense of security by providing an incomplete set of patches to the “current minus one” OS, leaving users vulnerable but thinking they’re protected.
-The same is not just true for iOS 15, but also for iPadOS 15 and macOS Monterey as well.
-We have every reason to expect that the same will be true when future operating systems come out that replace iOS 16, iPadOS 16, and macOS Ventura; the “one version old” older operating systems might still get patches, but will be significantly less safe to use, and significantly more vulnerable to exploitation.
+The same goes for previous iPadOS and macOS versions as well.
+Based on Apple’s history over the past several years, we have every reason to expect that this will continue to be true throughout the lifespan of the current operating systems: iOS 18, iPadOS 18, and macOS Sequoia; the “one version old” operating systems might still get some patches, but will be significantly more vulnerable to exploitation—and therefore much less safe to use.

 When should you upgrade your iPhone?